atuyabirisi/yolo/README.md

 #### Project Overview
-This project involved dockerizing a fullstack application ,defining a multi-container setup with docker compose for frontend, backend and databse services and creating a custom network for the services.
+This project involved dockerizing a fullstack application ,defining a multi-container setup with docker compose for frontend, backend and databse services, creating a custom network for the services and persisting application data using volumes.

 #### Key Features
- - Built frontend and backend images with docker
+ - Multi-stage builds for frontend and backend images with Docker
- - Defined a multi-container setup with docker compose
+ - A multi-container setup with docker compose
+ - A Custom docker compose network
- - pushed images to docker hub
+ - Pushing images to docker hub
  - Automated of the workflow with a Jenkins pipeline

 #### Requirements